 The year 1964 was marked by great activity and growth as aphasia clients from Edgemoor Geriatric Hospital and Hebrew Home for the Aged were transported to the SDSC Clinic by bus and car.
 Now, all entering students were given hearing tests during registration week.
 This testing effort had actually begun in the 50s and was firmly grounded by the 60s.
 All Laboratory School students and credential candidates also underwent audiological exams.
 In 1964, the number of speech and hearing faculty totaled 5.5.8 In these years, it was difficult for a hearing impaired teacher candidate to obtain a teaching credential.
 It was generally assumed a hearing impaired teacher would have difficulty controlling behavior in classrooms and also might set a faulty example of English speech since articulation and resonance frequently reflected hearing losses, particularly severe ones.9 So, an arc of enormous change followed over the next 50 years, reaching a point by the late 1980, where instruction of hearing impaired students by a like teacher was regarded as a plus, and the hearing impaired teacher was no longer denied a teaching credential for the regular classroom, based solely on the sensory impairment.
 The arc of increased sensitivity and enlightenment over the decades reflects the overall growth in cultural awareness on campus and nationally.

 When the Clinical Training Center opened in 1960, the speech clinic created a position of Clinic Technician.
 The first person to fill that post was Joan Ferguson, who also had been a student clinician in the first Saturday Children’s Clinic in 1952.10 Her duties included typing letters, forms, copying all clinic documents, master scheduling of client/clinician assignments, ordering requested equipment and tests, filing and organizing, and compiling and maintaining a current inventory of all speech clinic items.
 She was replaced by Josephine Cormier (Jo), who was a student in her senior year in the speech therapy department.
 Referring to the Speech and Hearing Clinic, Cormier stated “It was a small group and members were very close.”
 She especially remembered student clinicians Ann Schoonover, Sue Jones, Jack Parrish, and Nella Feldman.11 The position of Clinic Technician was full time, and that individual was the central “go to” person for all the clinic entities, from students to staff to faculty and administrators.
 It was a big job, with the duties of what might be likened to that of a traffic controller and more.
 The position of Clinic Technician in the outpatient clinic has remained essential to present day, even with the addition of Clinic Coordinators in specialty areas of speech-language, deaf education (deleted as SSLHS major area of emphasis in the first decade of the 21st century) and audiology in the mid-1970s.
-Of particular note is the fact that Kathy Hoffer (Riedman) served as Clinic Technician very effectively in the 1970s, later earning her Doctorate at the University of Oregon, where she has been a Professor for many years.
-Later, in the 1980s, Sally Voorhees filled the Clinic Technician position and was successful in helping the clinic to run smoothly.12
+Of particular note is the fact that Kathi Hoffer (Riedman) served as Clinic Technician very effectively in the 1970s, later earning her Doctorate in the Joint Doctoral Program of SDSU and Claremont Graduate School/University.
+She was a lecturer and clinical supervisor in the SDSU Speech Pathology and Audiology department from 1982 through 1993.
+Kathi taught at the University of Oregon/Oregon Health Sciences University from 1994 until 2014.
+Later, Sally Voorhees filled the Clinic Technician position and was successful in helping the clinic to run smoothly.12

 Jo Cormier recalls serving on a committee with Dr. Earnest charged with hosting a very large professional conference in San Diego at the Marine Corp Recruit Depot in 1962.
 The final gathering of that successful event was held at the MCRD Club.